Lake Highlands High School: Athletics

+Under coach Jackie Russell, the school won its first state title in 1964 in Class 2A Cross Country.
+Russell's cross country squads would repeat in 1965 in Class 3A and in 1966.

 The school's football team has been in the UIL regional and state playoffs numerous times, and won the class 5A state championship in 1981.
 The school has won district championships in baseball over 20 times since 1964.

 The school has also won several district titles in boys Basketball including winning the 1968 and 2023 State Championships in Class 3A and 6A, respectively.

+Boys golf won the Class 5A Team State Championship in 1988.

+The powerlifting team won Texas High School Powerlifting Association State Championships in 1982, 1983 and 1987.
+The school won National High School Powerlifting Championships in 1983 and 1986.